 Supportive housing services were provided by Foundation Communities, Green Doors, LifeWorks, Blackland Community Development Corporation, and VinCare Services of Austin Foundation (Saint Louise House) to very low-income residents in their apartment communities.

 Self Help Housing of East Texas provided critical repairs for homes damaged by Hurricane Ike.
 Home repairs were also provided by Habitat for Humanity of Smith County.

 Buckner Children and Family Services, Inc. and Salvation Army Tyler provided supportive housing services to families and individuals in Lufkin and Tyler.

 New Hope Housing, Montgomery County Women's Center, and The Women's Home provided supportive housing services, including case management and counseling, to families and individuals at risk of homelessness.

-Avenue Community Development Corporation provided repairs for homes in north Houston.
+Avenue Community Development Corporation provided repairs for homes in north Houston and Fort Bend Habitat for Humanity provided repairs for homes in Fort Bend County.
 Fort Bend CORPS and Southeast Texas Interfaith Organization repaired homes damaged by Hurricane Ike.

 Rio Grande Valley

 Community Development Corporation of Brownsville repaired homes in colonias in Cameron and Willacy Counties, including homes damaged by Hurricane Dolly.
 Motivation, Education and Training, Inc. performed critical repairs on homes owned by very low-income farmworkers in rural areas.
 Coastal Bend Center for Independent Living provided ramps for homeowners with a disability.

 San Antonio/South Texas